Spray Insulation replacement and removal cost between £35 and £70 per square foot.

 Get expert suggestions to help you if you don’t want to do it yourself.

-Not only this, but one of the greatest ways to conserve energy in the home is through insulation.
+Not only this, one of the greatest ways to conserve energy in the home is through insulation.
 It acts as a barrier that retains the heat inside during the winter and outside during the summer, allowing households to use less heating and cooling equipment and conserve energy.
-But to keep it working, the insulation should be maintained or simply replaced by another one.
+But to keep it working, insulation should be maintained or simply be replaced by another one.